praj0080/CST8913/Lab6/lab6.md

 ## **Refactoring Strategy**
 ### **Step 1: Assessing the Existing Architecture**
--Determine which parts are indeed monolithic, such as customer service, inventory control, and processing of orders.
+-Identify the components that are in fact monolithic, such as order processing, management of inventory, and support for clients.
--Find out how the components work together and rely on one another.
+-Learn how the parts relate and rely on each other.

 ### **Step 2: Breaking Down the Monolith into Microservices**
 Divide the program among separate services: